Jan Pietraszko: Life

 Jan Pietraszko was born on 7 August 1911 in Buczkowice as the eldest of three children to the poor farmers Józef Pietraszko and Anna Migdał (d.
 11.5.1914); he received his baptism in the Transfiguration church on 13 August from Father Andrzej Lenart.
 His two brothers were Władysław and Józef.
-His mother died when he was three after which his father married his sister-in-law with on 15 August 1916 whom he had seven children thus leaving Pietraszko with five half-sisters and two half-brothers.
+His mother died when he was three after which his father married his sister-in-law on 15 August 1916 with whom he had seven children thus leaving Pietraszko with five half-sisters and two half-brothers.

 Pietraszko did his initial schooling in Buczkowice from 1917 until 1923 and then did high school in Bielsko-Biała; he graduated from high school in 1931 and following this commenced his ecclesial studies.
 He did his theological studies in the Jagiellonian and then received his sacerdotal ordination to the priesthood on 5 April 1936 (Palm Sunday) from the then-Archbishop Adam Stefan Sapieha in the Saint Francis church.
 From 1938 until 1939 and again from 1943 until 1944 he served as the aide and chaplain to Archbishop Sapieha.
 From 1936 until 1938 and again from 1939 until 1942 he served as a vicar in Rabka in the Saint Mary Magdalene parish.
-The Nazi forces invaded Poland therefore instigating World War II and for a brief time the Gestapo held him hostage on 2 September 1939.
+The Nazi forces invaded Poland therefore instigating World War II and for a brief time the Gestapo held him hostage.
 He served in the Trinity parish church from September 1942 until January 1943.
 From January 1944 until November 1946 he served as a vicar in Zakopane and then from 1947 until 1948 served in the Saint Stephen parish.
 Pietraszko from September 1948 until his death served in the Saint Anne church where from 18 February 1957 he would act as the "de facto" parish priest in the absence of a pastor.
 From 24 September 1947 until 1957 he served as the prefect for the seminarians of Kraków.